Advancement to Candidacy

 Elective Courses

-In addition to these 26 credits, Ph.D. students must complete six additional 5-credit courses for a total requirement of 56 credits.
-As part of the six additional courses, students are required to take (at least) one elective course (first-year elective) during their first year to help them engage in research as early as possible.
+In addition to these 31 credits, Ph.D. students must complete five additional 5-credit elective courses for a total requirement of 56 credits.
+As part of the five additional courses, students are required to take (at least) one elective course during their first year (called first-year elective) to help them engage in research as early as possible.
 First-year electives are designed to prepare students for their ultimate research emphasis within applied mathematics.
-These electives can be selected from any non-core 5-credit AM graduate courses (level 200 or above), and must be approved by either the student's first-year advisor, official advisor, or the graduate director.
+These electives can be selected from any non-core regular 5-credit AM graduate courses (between course numbers 201 and 279).

 Ph.D. students will be allowed to substitute up to two elective courses with corresponding numbers of credits of independent study (i.e., 5 or 10), during which they conduct research with their advisor toward their advancement to candidacy.

-All elective courses, including the AM courses and non-AM courses, must be approved by the student's first-year advisor, official advisor, or the graduate director.
+All elective courses, including the AM courses and non-AM courses, must be approved by the graduate director.
 Elective courses can be taken for the Satisfactory/Unsatisfactory grading option or the letter grade option.

 Transfer of Credit